o3world/front-end-interview/4-widget/README.md

 # Overview

-Create a new HTML document and create markup for this restaurant widget.
+Create a new HTML document and add markup for this restaurant widget.

 ![Widget](https://github.com/o3world/front-end-interview/blob/feature-revisions-062017/4-widget/widget.jpg)

 ## Criteria

 * Use semantic markup
-* Use BEM methodology when creating classes in HTML and CSS
+* Use BEM methodology when creating class names

-You do not have to develop CSS or JavaScript to make this functional.
-We just want to see your markup.
+You do not have to develop CSS or JavaScript.
+We want to see how you approach the markup.